-College Board 2023-2024
+College Board

 Prof. Dr Giles Scott-Smith Dean (Chair)

 Dr. Hanne Cuyckens Educational Director

-Dr. Kim Duistermaat Operational Manager
+Drs.
+Mirjam van den Brand Operational Manager

 Board of Admissions

 The College Board also functions as the Board of Admissions.
 Decisions on admission applications are made by the Dean on advice by the Admissions Office (assisted by a team of staff members who are involved in the admission procedure) and with the formal approval of the Faculty Board of the Faculty of Governance and Global Affairs.